 While Duke indeed makes some valid observations in his long winded missive, the single stroke brush is emblematic of how the art of hip hop was perceived by the masses (outside of the hood) from inception so he as well underscores how the outsiders contributed to the problem.
 But since we know the guy to be an avowed white supremacist it’s fairly easy to parse this particular musing to extract the relevant facts to corroborate just how bad the creation of the “gangster rap” sub category has been for hip hop, black music and the black community as whole.

 Hip hops addiction to the crack game is perhaps one of it’s most self perpetuated self defeating attributes.The “trap music” trend started in the late 80’s and reached a crescendo in the 1990’s.
 Today sadly it’s almost a prerequisite for any young aspiring emcee to hear his music on the radio.
 And it’s not just the youngins that are beholden to the commercialized thug culture.
-Former corrections officer Rick Ross is a 40 something year old rapper mimicking the style, likeness and subject matter of a 20 something year old rapper that died almost 20 years ago.
-From Rick Ross co-opting the name of one of the most notorious exporters of cocaine in urban American history to Bobby Schmurda playing the starring role in an episode of “when keeping it real goes wrong” the incestuous relationship that hip hop has with the crack cocaine trade has been as regressive to the genre as it has been to the communities where it has served as a 30 year staple.
+Former corrections officer Rick Ross is a 40 something year old rapper mimicking the style, likeness and subject matter of a 20 something year old rapper that died over 20 years ago.
+From Rick Ross co-opting the name of one of the most notorious exporters of cocaine in urban American history to Bobby Schmurda playing the starring role in an episode of “when keeping it real goes wrong” , the incestuous relationship that hip hop has with the crack cocaine trade has been as regressive to the genre as it has been to the communities where it has served as a 30 plus year staple.

 2. Carinogen #2: Viacom

 There was a time that MTV would not play rap videos.
 In fact MTV did not play any videos made by black artists.
 It took the king of pop to break the video music television color barrier before we were able to boast of seeing the likes of Fab Five Freedy and Yo MTV Raps.
 At the time it was something to celebrate.
 Generations later hindsight suggests that we integrated the genre into a burning building.
 The advent of the gangster rap subgenre coincided with the introduction of rap music being brought to life in video form.
-Being able to see what was vastly becoming the trend in hip hop (studio gang banging) in visual form made it that more attractive to the lay person and subsequently that much more potent a cancer.
+Being able to see what was vastly becoming the trend in hip hop (studio gang banging) in visual form made it that more attractive to the lay person and subsequently that much more potent form of cancer.
 The optics had indelible affect on the ethos of the culture.
 Not only were we able to hear about the imaginary gangster chronicles of the young and misguided.
 We were able to watch it in motion picture form.
 It was reality television before reality TV.
 As a matter of fact you can probably credit the marriage between MTV and hip hop for birthing that garbage industry as well because if my memory serves me correct it was the Flava of Love show that made popular the kind of rampant disrespect and disregard for black women that seems to be the most common theme of all of these shows.

 BET prior to being bought by Viacom was at least halfway decent.
 They had Video Soul, Teen Summit, The BET News, and the Tavis Smiley show–all of which gave the network, genre and black culture a positive if not fair and balanced presentation.
 Shortly before the merger all of those programs were canceled and in its place came more of the same that was offered on MTV with even less creativity, thoughtfulness or balance.
 BET Uncut was born into existence and it codified and cemented the already burgeoning sexist and misogynistic trend within the music.
-And while it’s been almost a decade since BET Uncut was canceled, it has been replaced by a series of what seems like tri-annual award shows that serve only to further impugn black people and black culture.
+And while it’s been almost two decades since BET Uncut was canceled, it has been replaced by a series of what seems like tri-annual award shows that serve only to further impugn black people and black culture.